dustinpfister/blog_posts/_posts/nodejs-mathjs.md

 In this post I am using mathjs 4.x, and I assume a node.js environment.

-## using mathjs in place of the Math Object
+## 2 - using mathjs in place of the Math Object

 I tend to favor using mathjs separately as an alternative to the Math Object in core javaScript, rather than monkey patching the Math Object.
 This means I will have two globals, one lower case, and one upper.

-## Plug in system
+## 3 - Plug in system

-mathjs has a plug in system, and there are additional projects that wok well with mathjs when it comes to getting into a certain discipline involving math.
+The mathjs module has a plug in system, and there are additional projects that wok well with mathjs when it comes to getting into a certain discipline involving math.
 Of course it is not that hard to add my own functionality as well if I cant fine something.

-## The natural logarithm method
+## 4 - The natural logarithm method

 For starters I checked out the mathjs natural logarithm method, and have found that it is an improved alternative over the native Math.log method as it can also be used to find base log.